amdonatusprince/payce-finance/README.md

-# Payce Finance - MUSD Edition
+# Payce Finance

 A dual-purse micropayment platform with MUSD borrowing integration built on Mezo blockchain.
 Borrow MUSD against your Bitcoin and use it for instant, off-chain micropayments with on-chain settlement.

-Payce's mircropayemnt infrastrutcure is perfect for any application requiring both crypto collateral and instant small payments.
+Payce's micropayment infrastructure is perfect for any application requiring both crypto collateral and instant small payments.
 Imagine you’re buying 100 tiny items (like game moves, Pay-per-API call, Per-second content streaming, IoT data access, In-game or social tipping).

 ## What This Solves